Restated Bylaws of the

 (ii) obtain from the secretary of the corporation, on written demand and on the tender of the secretary’s usual charges for such a list, if any, a list of names and addresses of members who are entitled to vote for the election of directors, and their voting rights, as of the most recent record date for which that list has been compiled, or as of a date specified by the member after the date of demand.
 The demand shall state the purpose for which the list is requested.
 This list shall be made available to any such member by the secretary on or before the later of 10 days after the demand is received or the date specified in it as the date by which the list is to be compiled.

-(b) Any member of the corporation may inspect the accounting books and records and minutes of the proceedings of the members and the board and committees of the board, at any reasonable time, for a purpose reasonably related to such person’s interest as a member
+(b) Any member of the corporation may inspect the accounting books and records and minutes of the proceedings of the members and the board and committees of the board, at any reasonable time on not less than 10 days’ notice, for a purpose reasonably related to such person’s interest as a member.

 SECTION 4.
 INSPECTION BY DIRECTORS